usc-isi-i2/Web-Karma/README.md

 Karma: A Data Integration Tool
 ================================

-**26 April 2015:** Check out the new Karma tutorial at https://github.com/szeke/karma-tcdl-tutorial
+The Karma tutorial at https://github.com/szeke/karma-tcdl-tutorial

-The older tutorial is at https://github.com/usc-isi-i2/karma-step-by-step

-Check out our [DIG web site](http://usc-isi-i2.github.io/dig/), where we use Karma extensively to process > 50M web pages.
+Check out our [DIG web site](http://usc-isi-i2.github.io/dig/), where we use Karma extensively to process > 90M web pages.

-## Quick Tidbits for Our Current Users
-- Installation script changed in April 2014: after download, run `mvn clean install` in the download folder.
-- Command to run Karma changed: `cd karma-web; mvn jetty:run`
-- `preloaded-ontologies` moved.
-The installation script will create a `karma` folder for you in your home directory and the `preloaded-ontologies` are there.
-- Command to define semantic types moved: it is not in the red/black circles anymore.
-This command is now in the column menu.

 More details in the [wiki](https://github.com/InformationIntegrationGroup/Web-Karma/wiki)

 > **Important note: on 15 March 2014 we had a mishap in the repository, so if you have a clone from a previous version you cannot update it to the new version.
 You need to delete your existing clone and get a fresh clone from the repo.**

 ## Important Dependencies
-Karma needs **Java 1.7, Maven 3.0**.
+Karma needs **Java 1.7, Maven 3.0 or later**.
 Download Java SE from [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 ## What is Karma?